+Name: Lot number:

 Document Checklist

-- □ Is the Design Approval Application Form completed and attached? - ☐ Is the Design Checklist completed and attached? - □ Is the Site Plan scaled to 1:200? - □ Is the Site Plan fully dimensioned with all setbacks, driveway and the proposed building footprint? - Are the floor plans scaled to 1:100? - Are all of the drawings dimensioned including internal layout, balconies, verandahs, ceiling height? - Are all the materials and finishes clearly labeled and contained with a finishes list?
+□ Is the Design Approval Application Form completed and attached? □ Is the Design Checklist completed and attached? □ Is the Site Plan scaled to 1:200? □ Is the Site Plan fully dimensioned with all setbacks, driveway and the proposed building footprint? □ Are the floor plans scaled to 1:100? □ Are all of the drawings dimensioned including internal layout, balconies, verandahs, ceiling height? □ Are all the materials and finishes clearly labelled and contained with a finishes list?
 Please submit separate materials and colours drawings in line with the guidelines.

 Design Checklist

 Building Mass

-- Are setbacks in accordance with the Building Envelope Plan? - Is the garage set back 840mm from the front wall of the dwelling and 5m from the front title boundary?
-(Regular lots only) - ☐ Is the ceiling height a minimum of 2550mm?
+Are setbacks in accordance with the Building Envelope Plan?
+Is the garage set back 840 millimetres from the front wall of the dwelling and 5.4 metres from the front title boundary?
+(Regular lots only) Is the ceiling height a minimum of 2550 millimetres?

-Double Storey

-Does the first floor of the double storey dwelling span the distance equal to the width of the ground floor (not including the garage)?
+Double Storey Does the first floor of the double storey dwelling span the distance equal to the width of the ground floor (not including the garage)?

+Roofing

+If the roof is pitched, is it a minimum of 22 degrees for single storey or 20 degrees for double storey?
+If building to boundary on both sides does the dwelling have a hipped roof with parapet wall extending above the gutter line for a minimum of 40% of the width of the dwelling?
+Or is it a gabled roof?
+(Box Gutters and Parapet walls may not protrude above the angle of a pitched roof).
+Does the dwelling have 450 millimetres eaves to all façades facing the public realm?